Zoombinis: Gameplay

 The player begins in Zoombiniville, where they assemble a team of 16 Zoombinis.
 Like the previous game, the player has to get as many of the 16 Zoombinis through the minigames as possible, by making use of the Zoombinis' different characteristics in accordance to the patterns and principles of the minigames.
-Some of the minigames however require only the player's logic, regardless of the Zoombinis' characteristics.
-After all minigames are completed on a part of the land, the player progresses to play more minigames on the next part of the land.
-The gameplay takes more of an adventure game approach, as the number of Zoombinis on a part of the journey differ throughout different parts of the game after each checkpoint between Zoombiniville and Booliewood.
+Some of the minigames however, require only the player's logic, regardless of the Zoombinis' characteristics.
+After all minigames are completed on one part of the land, the player progresses to play more minigames on the next part of the land.
+The gameplay takes more of an adventure game approach, as the number of Zoombinis on a part of the journey vary throughout different areas of the game after each checkpoint between Zoombiniville and Booliewood.
 The checkpoints are where Zoombinis that do not make it through minigames return to.
-The player also has the option to send the Zoombinis on different routes from checkpoints across the land to complete different minigames.
+The player also has the option to send the Zoombinis on alternate routes from checkpoints across the land to complete different minigames.

 Zoombinis Island Odyssey (2002)

-Long after the take over of Zoombini Isle at the hands of the Bloats, the island was completely stripped of its food and plant life, leaving the Zerbles and native moths hungry and forcing the Bloats to evacuate.
-A seagull informs the Zoombinis, who live in Zoombiniville.
+Long after the take over of Zoombini Isle at the hands of the Bloats, the island was completely stripped of its food and plant life, leaving the Zerbles and native moths hungry while the Bloats abandon the isle.
+A seagull travels to Zoombiniville and informs the Zoombinis of the situation.
 After an expedition of Zoombinis survey the damage on the island, they decide to bring caterpillars to restore balance to the island's chain of life.

 Gameplay

 The player begins by creating a group of 12 Zoombinis, which can be customized.
 The player must then complete different puzzles, such as growing berries and breeding moths, to eventually restore the ecosystem of the island.
-This game incorporates science concepts as well as math concepts into the puzzles, including intersection of rates, cryptography, astronomical time, Venn diagrams, and Punnett squares, as well as some reincarnations of puzzles from Logical Journey.
+This game incorporates science concepts and math concepts into the puzzles, including intersection of rates, cryptography, astronomical time, Venn diagrams, and Punnett squares, as well as some reincarnations of puzzles from Logical Journey.
 The graphics have again received an update.
 The Zoombinis are fully 3-D, but their features no longer affect gameplay.
 When the Zoombinis release 224 Zerbles into the wild, the game is won.

 Educational effects

-As a computer game, Zoombinis is an entertaining activity for students from elementary to middle school.
-However, as an educational tool, Zoombinis stands above many other mathematical, analytical, and logical educational methods.
-The game works with problem solving through mathematics, deduction, and hypothesis testing primarily by clearly stating the goal of the problem at hand, with the option to either deduce for one's self or learn from with gameplay strategies for success.
-In 2015, the National Science Foundation awarded TERC nearly $2 million to study how much "computational thinking" kids do while playing Zoombinis (2015), both at home and in the classroom, and whether teachers can extend the lessons outside the game.
+The game works with problem solving through mathematics, deduction, and hypothesis testing primarily by clearly stating the goal of the problem at hand, with the option to either deduce for one's self or learn from gameplay strategies for success.
+In 2015, the National Science Foundation awarded TERC nearly $2 million to study how much "computational thinking" children do while playing Zoombinis (2015), both at home and in the classroom, and whether teachers can extend the lessons outside the game.